bparmley/MeteorAssign/README.md

 Your assignment is to work through the [Meteor tutorials.](https://www.meteor.com/tutorials/blaze/creating-an-app)

-You will be woring through both the Todo App Turorial and the Todo app with React Tutorial.
+You will be woring through both the Todo App Turorial and the Todo app with React Tutorial. (*NOT* the Angular Todo App.
+This used angular 1 and isn't worth the time. :grimacing:)

-You will need to turn in 14 commits.
+You will need to turn in 14 commits on 2 branches (7 commits on each).
 One for each of the fallowing chapters:

+**TODO APP TUTORIAL**

 - 2. Templates
 - 3. Collections